blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 For example, should your two monitors be configured at addresses `0x74` and `0x75` then these will be reported as instance 1 and instance 2.

-## Equipment Control Lines
+## Tool Activity Lines

-4 digital outputs act as control lines.
-Each Dr. Wattson instance is associated with a GPIO pin that controls power to that monitor:
+Four digital inputs act as activity sensors.
+Each Dr. Wattson instance is associated with a GPIO pin that indicates activity of the tool monitored by that instance:

-* instance 1: pin D10
+* instance 1: pin D10, 3.3v tolerant
-* instance 2: pin D11
+* instance 2: pin D11, 5v tolerant
-* instance 3: pin D12
+* instance 3: pin D12, 5v tolerant
-* instance 4: pin D13
+* instance 4: pin D13, 3.3v tolerant

-In this solution, we want to control power to instance 2 via the relay.
-This is why D11 (control line 2) is connected to the relay's control signal in the schematic above.
+In this solution, we configured our monitor with the I2C address `0x75` which corresponds to instance 2.
+This is why `D11` was labelled as the activity line for the tool in the [electrical schematic](#electrical-connections) above.
+If your monitor board is configured to a different address, then use the corresponding pin as described above.

-To use a the relay's control line, set the environment variable `switch2=1` to drive the pin high and close the relay, supplying power to the equipment, or `switch2=0` to drive the pin low, opening the relay and cutting power.
-When a control line is configured, events from that monitoring instance will include an `active` property indicating whether the control line is high (`true`) or low (`false`).
+To monitor a given activity line, you set the environment variable `inputX=true` to enable sensing on that line, where `X` is the instance number.
+For example `input2=true` sets `D11` as a GPIO input, and the logic level sensed on that pin is reported in monitoring events (from instance 2) via the `active` property.

-## Configuring Power Control Alerts
+## Power Alerts and Tool Activity

-In addition to setting the state of a control line, you can use environment variables to add additional behaviors that correlate the measured power with the state of the relay.
-Specifically, setting the environment variable `alert_power_activity_2=source` indicates that monitor 2 is a source of power with the expectation that voltage, current and power are all zero when the pin is low, and within the configured ranges when the pin is high.
-Without this, the monitor would send undervoltage/current/power alert when the relay is switched off.
+In addition to monitoring the activity level of the tool with (`inputX=true`), you can configure the app to add additional behaviors that correlate the measured power with activity:

+* `alert_power_activity_[1-4]=load`: Correlates alerts for a given instance with the state of the instance's activity pin.
+With the `load` setting, the line power is checked against the activity state.
+When the pin is low, which indicates the tool is not active, line current and power are expected to be close to zero and voltage is expected to be within the over/under voltage configuration, since the load is continuously powered, but does not consume power when inactive.
+When the activity pin is high, line voltage, current and power are expected to be within the voltage, current and power ranges configured.

+In this solution, the tool is monitored by instance 2, using the corresponding activity line (`D11`) to indicate when the tool is active, and so `alert_power_activity_2=load` is the setting used.

+### Vibration Alerts and Tool Activity

+For a tool that is on continuously, the vibration configuration described [above](#vibration-monitoring-and-alerts) is sufficient to monitor vibration and send alerts for `low` or `high` vibration.

+However, when monitoring a tool that is only active some of the time, it makes little sense to report a vibration alert due to low vibration when the tool is inactive.
+The `alert_vibration_activity_line` environment variable can be used to correlate the activity of the tool with the measured vibration:

+ * `alert_vibration_activity_line` 1-4: indicates which activity line shows the activity of the tool.
+When this environment variable is defined, it correlates vibration alerts based on the activity of the tool and the vibration sensed:

+  * when the tool is inactive, a vibration alert is sent when the vibration is not `none`.
+  * when the tool is active, a vibration alert is sent when the vibration is not `normal`.

+The alert is triggered on the instance specified in `alert_vibration_activity_line`.
+When `alert_vibration_activity_line` is `0` or undefined, the vibration data and alerts are present on all lines.

+Vibration alerts are suppressed for the startup and shutdown period given for the corresponding line.

+### Tool Startup and Shutdown Duration

-These variables describe how long it takes for the monitored equipment to startup or shutdown.
-Power monitoring alerts are suppressed during the startup and shutdown period after a control line changes state.
+These variables describe how long it takes for the tool to startup or shutdown, or equivalently, for the electrical load and vibration to reach steady state.
+Power and vibration alerts related to activity are suppressed during the startup and shutdown period to avoid false alerts.

-* `power_activity_startup_secs_[1-4]`: the duration in seconds for how long it takes the power level to stabilize when the equipment is started.
+* `power_activity_startup_secs_[1-4]`: the duration in seconds for how long it takes the power level to stabilize on becoming active.
 Alerts are suppressed for this period when a line goes from inactive to active.
 The default value is `0`.

-* `power_activity_shutdown_secs_[1-4]`: the duration in seconds for how long it takes for the power level to stabilize when the equipment is stopped.
+* `power_activity_shutdown_secs_[1-4]`: the duration in seconds for how long it takes for the power level to stabilize on becoming inactive.
 Alerts are suppressed for this period when a line goes from active to inactive.
 The default value is `0`.

+### Determining Vibration Thresholds

+The raw vibration measurement is used to determine the vibration level is derived from the movements of the accelerometer.
+The value is somewhat arbitrary and not calibrated, although it is consistent.

+The simplest way to find out the values for the vibration variables is to measure the vibration reported when the tool is off and during normal use.
+Here's an outline of the process:

+1. Start with none of the vibration environment variables defined, and the tool inactive.
+2. Set `heartbeat_mins` to `1` to enable more frequent monitoring.
+3. Enable vibration sensing by setting `alert_under_vibration` to `1`.
+4. With the tool still inactive, inspect the events in Notehub sent to `power.qo`, in particular the `vibration_raw` value.
+5. Make a note of the highest reported `vibration_raw` value.
+This will serve as a guide for setting the `alert_off_vibration` variable.
+6. Switch on the tool, and when fully started, continue monitoring the events for a number of minutes, using the tool in it's normal modes of operation.
+7. Make a note of the highest and lowest `vibration_raw` values reported.
+These will serve as a guide for setting the `alert_under_vibration` and `alert_over_vibration` variables.

+> **Note**: In order to accurately sense vibration, the Notecarrier must be secured to the tool and must be level with the ground.
+This is so the acceleration due to gravity can be accounted for when determining vibration from the accelerometer data.

+Using the vibration values collected above, set the `alert_off_vibration`, `alert_under_vibration` and `alert_over_vibration` values.
+Again, with the tool inactive, and in normal use, inspect the `vibration` property to ensure it is `none` when the tool is not in use, and `normal` when it is in use.

+Should you see any vibration measurements of `low` or `high`, then adjust the vibration thresholds accordingly.
+You may need to set `power_activity_startup_secs_X` and `power_activity_shutdown_secs_X` variables to avoid spurious `low` or `high` values as the tool is starting up or shutting down.

 ## Example Configuration